Is There a Deadline for Name Change After Marriage?

 When you change the name on your social security card, the SSA will automatically alert the IRS that your name has changed.

 The name on your tax returns, W-2s, 1099s, and employee records must agree with the SSA's records.
-This can push against federal tax filing deadlines, resulting in tax return delays69.
+This can push against federal tax filing deadlines, resulting in tax return delays.

 Review our IRS name change guide for guidance on how and when to start your name change so that it doesn't disrupt your tax filings, now or in the future.